Book Online 24/7

 We have 12 lip colors and we can blend colors if you want a different shade.

 The healing time is 8 weeks for each session.
-Expect to get an 8-week touchup because the first procedure will likely heal light.
-The touchup also has an 8 week healing time so total healing time is typically 16 weeks.
+Expect to get an 8-week touch-up because the first procedure will likely heal light, very light, patchy, or like it didn't take.
+The touch-up also has an 8-week healing time so total healing time is typically 16 weeks.

 No. We don't do lip fillers such as botox.
 We just do permanent makeup.